matteocelani/interactive-fiction/README.md

 ## ⚙️ Setting the Game

-The answers are a in a two-dimensional array.
+The answers are in a two-dimensional array.
 For example:

 ```javascript
 [[aa, ab, ac, ad],  // game 1